ironbar/understanding_intelligence/docs/artificial-intelligence/model-based-rl.md

 real world with that policy it will gather new data that will help to correct the world model

 Thus given enough time the algorithm will converge: the world model will be good enough and the agent will learn a good policy that will transfer to the real world.
+Humans do also correct their world model when they find unexpected situations.

 The advantages of this approach are: